hortonew/k8s-gitops-lab/README.md

 ### RabbitMQ Rust App

-App to make use of queues in rabbitmq
+App to make use of queues in rabbitmq.

+TODO: Should also build a rust app that makes use of these queues, and push to Dockerhub.

 ```sh
 k apply -f argocd-apps/4-rabbitmq-rust-app/